Colorado Protection Order Lawyers

-If you have been served with a protection order, you probably have many questions.
+If you have been served with a protection order in Colorado Springs, you probably have many questions.
 What are these orders?
 How you will be affected?
 And what you can do to protect yourself from lifelong consequences?

 Also known as a restraining order, a civil protection order protects one individual from another individual’s actions or threats.
 Every state, including Colorado, has some form of domestic violence restraining order law, with provisions for stalking and sexual assault as well.
 Protection orders are also issued against defendants in criminal proceedings, prohibiting them from harassing potential witnesses.

 - Protection Order Dismissed - No Domestic Violence Protection Order, No Loss of Ability to Possess Firearms

 - Domestic Violence Restraining Order - Case Dismissed

 - Client with Permanent Restraining Order - Order Terminated

 - Multiple Cases Including Felony Charges - Received a Deferred Sentence and Had One Case Dismissed Altogether